Durant Family Saga

 It was comical really, the whole day.
 I was staying at a small cottage in Ventnor, and after climbing miles uphill (ok I'm exaggerating - it's a mile) to the bus stop, I made my way to Newport.
 It was there I planned to meet up with the person at the records office I had emailed from the U.S. weeks prior about any newspaper accounts of the protagonist in my novels: William West Durant and his yacht Utowana.
 I needed any reference to him and his yacht appearing on the Isle of Wight in 1891-92.

-bring the crucial emails from the lady at the records office that indicated the dates and page numbers of the news articles I should specifically be reviewing.
+Of course, I was so worried about directions and finding the place I neglected to bring the crucial emails from the lady at the records office that indicated the dates and page numbers of the news articles I should specifically be reviewing.

 Not only that, the place was mobbed.
 Every octogenarian in Britain was there doing genealogical research looking through what looked to me like those old index cards we used to use in the libraries back home when we were in grade school.
 And not only that, the cards all had hand writing on them.
 Why not hire a history grad student to enter it all in a database I thought?